DanielTakeshi/rl_algorithms/bc/README.md

 ## Main Idea

-This runs Behavioral Cloning (BC) on MuJoCo environments.
+This runs Behavioral Cloning (BC) on MuJoCo environments, with settings inspired by the NIPS 2016 [GAIL paper][1].
 Specifically:

 - The expert is TRPO and provided from Jonathan Ho (see below).